kurokuma-lab/hugo-theme-mist/exampleSite/content/posts/euler_formula.md

 +++
-title = "Euler's Formula"
-date = 2023-10-10T10:00:00-07:00
+title = "Understanding Euler's Formula" date = 2023-10-10T10:00:00-07:00
 draft = false
-tags = ['math', 'Euler', 'mermaid', 'code']
+tags = ['math', 'Euler', 'formula']
 +++

 Euler's formula is a fundamental equation in complex analysis that establishes a deep relationship between trigonometric functions and the complex exponential function.
 It is given by: